loewen-behold/Final-Project-SQL-LHL/cleaning_data.md

     UPDATE all_sessions
     SET transactionrevenue = ROUND(transactionrevenue/1000000, 2);

 2. When I was trying to determine the number of visitids that contain a value in the totaltransactionrevenue column, I received a different number of rows when I change  "visitid" to "distinct(visitid)" in my SELECT statement.
 This told me that either a unique visitid may have more than one transaction or there might be a duplicate row for that visitid.

-So I isolated the visitid(s) that has more than one row using the following query:
+  I isolated the visitid(s) that has more than one row using the following query:

     SELECT *
     FROM all_sessions